zPeanut/Hydrogen/README.md

 Dependencies:

 **[DarkMagician6's EventAPI]**, an open source EventAPI system, made for handling events across java based projects.
-**[Semver4j]**, semantic versioning for Java applications, used for comparison between versions in the client.
+**[Semver4j]**, A Library for semantic versioning in Java applications.
+Used to compare semantic versions in the client to check if the client is outdated.

 Credits: